University of Cincinnati: Modern history

 By an act of the Ohio Legislature, the University of Cincinnati became a state institution in 1977.

 In 1989, President Joseph A. Steger released a Master Plan for a stronger academy.
 Over this time, the university invested nearly $2 billion in campus construction, renovation, and expansion ranging from the student union to a new recreation center to the medical school.
 It included renovation and construction of multiple buildings, a campus forest, and a university promenade.
 The plan also includes the Sigma Sigma Commons, which was completed in 1998 as a part of the organization's centennial.

 Upon her inauguration in 2005, President Nancy L. Zimpher developed the UC21 plan, designed to redefine Cincinnati as a leading urban research university.
 In addition, it includes putting liberal arts education at the center, increasing research funding, and expanding involvement in the city.

 In 2009, Gregory H. Williams was named the 27th president of the University of Cincinnati.
 His presidency expanded the accreditation and property of the institution to regions throughout Ohio to compete with private and specialized state institutions, such as Ohio State University.
 His administration focused on maintaining the integrity and holdings of the university.
 He focused on the academic master plan for the university, placing the academic programs of UC at the core of the strategic plan.
 The university invested in scholarships, funding for study abroad experiences, the university's advising program as it worked to reaffirm its history and academy for the future.
 Neville Pinto is the current and 30th president of the university.

+In the wake of the George Floyd protests in 2020, a list of demands related to racial equity at the University of Cincinnati were sent to administrators by the Black Round Table and the UC Student Government, which included hiring more Black faculty, making the UC Police Department budget public, making Election Day and Juneteenth university holidays, and removing Charles McMicken's name across campus, as McMicken was a slave owner.
+Some of the demands had been made by the Irate 8 group in 2015 following the killing of Samuel DuBose by a UC Police Department officer.
+In 2022, the university removed McMicken's name from campus.

+In 2025, under government mandate, the school announced that it would not strip away its diversity, equity, and inclusion programs, however within a week the university replaced certain signs on the men's and women's bathrooms with ones that said "biological men" and "biological women". and announced they would preemptively comply with Ohio Senate bill 1 and executive orders from the Trump administration.
+The signage was quickly changed back after backlash and multiple campus-wide protests.
+The University has since committed to preserving DEI initiatives.

+Despite these commitments, on June 24, 2025 the University announced that they would be closing down their LGBTQ Center, Women's Center, African American Cultural and Resource Center, as well as Ethnic Programs and Services.

 Campuses

 Uptown campus

-The Uptown campus includes the West, Medical, and Victory Parkway campuses.